MoRel: Long-Range Flicker-Free 4D Motion Modeling via Anchor Relay-based Bidirectional Blending with Hierarchical Densification: Further Analysis and Ablations

-In this ablation, we use only 300 frames from SelfCap$_{\text{LR}}$ to evaluate the effect of hierarchy level.
-Tab.~\ref{table:FHD_comparison} analyzes the influence of level granularity in FHD by varying the number of hierarchy levels.
-As granularity increases, FHD consistently improves reconstruction quality while reducing storage.
-With the three level setting, the storage per $\mathbf{A}^{\text{Key}}_n$ drops from 72.9 MB to 57.3 MB, corresponding to a 21.4\% reduction.
-The gain is more pronounced in challenging scenes with large OFps, uch as Corgi (OFps: 72.96) and Dance (OFps: 79.91), where accurate capacity allocation is critical.
-Fig.~\ref{fig:FHD_vis} provides a qualitative breakdown of level contributions.
-The baseline trained without FHD in Fig.~\ref{fig:FHD_vis} (a) grows anchor-points uniformly and results in the largest anchor-point set.
-All subsequent visualizations (b-f) are obtained under the three-level FHD setting.
-Rendering only Level 0 in (b) recovers coarse low frequency structure but misses fine textures and dynamic regions.
-Level 1 in (c) captures intermediate complexity patterns and moderate motions that are not fully represented at Level 0.
-Level 2 in (d) focuses on high frequency and fast moving regions with a small number of anchor-points, showing that FHD concentrates the highest level on the most demanding content.
-Combining Levels 0 and 1 in (e) reconstructs most static content with substantially fewer anchor-points than (a), while leaving out the remaining high frequency dynamics.
-Aggregating all levels in (f) adds the Level 2 details back and completes the dynamic and high frequency content.
+Fig.~\ref{fig:FHD_vis} further decomposes the contribution of each level under the three-level setting.
+Without FHD (a), anchors grow uniformly, resulting in the largest $\mathbf{A}^{\text{Key}}_n$.
+With FHD, Level~0 (b) captures global low-frequency structure but fails to fully recover fine textures and dynamic regions, while Level~1 (c) complements it by capturing mid-frequency details and moderate motions.
+Level~2 (d) concentrates on high-frequency textures and fast-moving regions with a small number of anchor-points, demonstrating that FHD reserves the highest level for the most demanding content.
+Combining Levels~0 and~1 (e) reconstructs most static content with substantially fewer anchor-points than (a), and aggregating all levels (f) restores the remaining dynamic and high-frequency content.
 This progression explains why finer level assignment improves both fidelity and storage efficiency.

-The two level variant reduces storage but slightly lowers quality in several sequences.
-This behavior is expected because a binary variance partition is too coarse to represent the continuous spectrum of scene complexity.
-Regions with intermediate texture or motion are forced into either the low level or high level group.
-Under the progressive densification schedule, this mis grouping delays refinement in those regions and can lead to mild under densification.
-Introducing a third level separates low, mid, and high complexity anchor-points, enabling more accurate refinement placement and recovering the quality gains observed in the full FHD setting.